 To be sure, captive insurers pay other fees, but they are modest.
 For example, captives pay an annual $5,500 licensing fee.

 "We are one of a very few domestic domiciles that does not impose premium taxes on captives.
-Instead, we have a flat and very reasonable annual renewal fee," said Vincent Gosz, chief captive analyst with the Arizona Department of Insurance in Phoenix.
+Instead, we have a flat and very reasonable annual renewal fee," said Vincent Gosz, chief captive analyst with the Arizona Department of Insurance and Financial Institutions in Phoenix.

 Also unlike many other domiciles, state captive regulators have funds, authorized under legislation passed in 2017, to cover expenses they incur in promoting the state's captive insurance industry.

-"This is an indication of how supportive state legislators are of the state's captive statute," said Stephen Briggs, legislative liaison with the Arizona Department of Insurance in Phoenix.
+"This is an indication of how supportive state legislators are of the state's captive statute," said Stephen Briggs, a legislative and public affairs officer with the Arizona Department of Insurance and Financial Institutions in Phoenix.

 Other factors propelling captive growth include the high quality and accessibility of captive regulators.